hupili/big-road/README.md

 - Modify `index.html` to include your content
 - Your web story is available on `username.github.io/big-road`

+## Pre-requisite

+Only one: HTML.

+You don't need to actually learn it.
+Just fork the repository, edit the `index.html` file and observe what is changed on the page.
+Our experience shows that people with no background can make a web story in this way, within 3 hours, someone in 30 minutes.

 ## Next steps

 - You can modify the repo name in the settings